CMUAbstract/tab/DOCUMENTATION.md

 ### <a name="bootloader-ping"></a> Bootloader Ping

-This ping command is used to check if the board is alive and is in the boot mode.
+The bootloader ping command checks whether the bootloader is active.
 * Name: `bootloader_ping`
 * Required parameters: None
 * Optional parameters: None
 * Reply:
-  * If board is in application mode and not bootloader mode: `common_nack`
+  * If the bootloader is active: `bootloader_ack` with the PONG payload
-  * If board is in bootloader mode and not application mode: `bootloader_ack` with PONG parameter
+  * Otherwise: `common_nack`

 **Header**